Ragini0011/Ragini0011/README.md

 - 🤝 I’m looking for help with **Improving my understanding of advanced algorithms and system design, particularly for scalable applications.**

 - 💬 Ask me about **Data Structures and Algorithms (DSA).
-I have a strong grasp on sorting algorithms, dynamic programming, and other key concepts.**
+I have a strong grasp on Sorting Algorithms, Dynamic Programming, and other key concepts.**

 - 📫 How to reach me **sy953126gamil.com**